cs3216/cs3216.github.io/assignments/mobile/index.md

 ~~~

 In particular, **Social Interaction Analytics** can be used
-to track clicks on social buttons on your application, such as Like, +1
+to track clicks on social buttons on your application, such as Like, Share
 or Tweet buttons.
 To learn how to track social network activity, check
 out <https://developers.google.com/analytics/devguides/collection/analyticsjs/social-interactions>.

-Finally, since we have added an additional resource to our page, we need
-to update our application manifest.
-If the `NETWORK` section is not set
-to allow all domains (`*`), we will need to manually include the two
-resources that Google Analytics requires.

-    NETWORK:
-    //www.google-analytics.com/analytics.js
-    //www.google-analytics.com/collect

-Files under the `NETWORK` section are whitelisted and not cached, which
-is appropriate for data collection endpoints. `analytics.js` contains
-code which reports the statistics of the application.
-Google Analytics
-works by making a `GET` request to a 1 \* 1 pixel image
-(<http://www.google-analytics.com/collect>) when something needs to be
-tracked.
-Therefore, it needs to be whitelisted so the request hits the
-network every single time, since fetching from the local cache will not
-update Google's servers with the tracking data.

 Google Analytics only updates the reports once a day, do not expect to
 see immediate results.
 There are however, signs to check that your